engineyard/ey-docs/pages/migrating_home.md

 ## Prepare your application
   - [[Deploy your app|application_home]]
     * Load a dump of your current DB so you have some data to test against.
-Read our [[How To|dump-and-load-your-mysql-database]] for instructions.
+See [[Restore or load a database|database-restore]] for instructions.
     * Setup any [[customizations|custom-chef-recipes]] you might need.
   - Test your setup for functionality.
 Some common areas to look for:
     * Ensure all areas of your application are functional.